drawwithcode/2022-group-project-group04/README.md

 # Delph⋅E

 Delph⋅E is a virtual space that aims to make tangible the presence of technology and profiling algorithms in everyday life.
-Every time a user surfs the Internet, he unknowingly leaves behind a trail of data.
+Every time a user surfs the Internet, they unknowingly leaves behind a trail of data.
 This data is collected and exploited by profiling algorithms to 'know' the user and return 'tailored' recommendations, showing only what the user might like.

 ## 1. [THE PROJECT](#the-project)